Bullying Free Future

 Indiana public schools must provide age appropriate, research-based instruction focusing on bullying prevention for all students in grades 1 through 12.

-Indiana school discipline rules prohibiting bullying must include a detailed procedure outlining the use of follow-up services that include support services for the victim and bullying education for the bully.
+Indiana school discipline rules prohibiting bullying must include a detailed procedure outlining the use of follow-up services that include must include support services for the victim and include bullying education for the alleged perpetrator.

 The governing body of each school corporation shall work with parents to develop and periodically review an evidence-based plan for improving student behavior and discipline in the school corporation after receiving a model plan developed by the department.

-School discipline rules must also include timetables for reporting of bullying incidents to the parents of both the targeted student and the bully.
+School discipline rules must also include reporting acts of bullying and abusive behaviors to the parents of both the targeted victim and the alleged perpetrator WITHIN 5 business days.

 The principal or designee shall conduct a thorough and complete investigation for each report of an alleged incident of bullying received.
 The investigation shall be initiated by the principal or the principal’s designee within one school day of the report of the incident